Rhinoceros Beetle (Megasoma elephas) Spanish name: Cornizuelo

-Among Costa Rican insects, this beetle fits the bill to “shock and amaze.”
-The rhino is one of the strongest insects in the world with relation to its body size, and is the largest beetle within the country.
+The rhino is one of the strongest insects in the world with relation to its body size, and is the largest beetle within countries like Costa Rica.
 The male is unmistakable with his massive size and long, intimidating horn that curves up.
 He has additional, shorter horns that project out from his head, but the long one is used for fighting.
 Females are smaller and do not have such a dramatically adorned head.
 The light to dark brown rhinoceros beetle can look almost velvety because it has fine, short hairs over the exoskeleton.
 This rhinoceros can fly short distances, although its heavy body makes it rather ungraceful in flight.

 The hercules beetle (Dynastes hercules) takes second in size compared to the rhinoceros, and the hercules has a second long horn curving down towards the lower one.
 It is not as hairy.